h8d13/Vase/.github/docs/hard_ware.md

 - Older than GTX 200 → No longer supported.

 > For these above use Nouveau then install from AUR appropriately.
 [WikiNVIDIA](https://wiki.archlinux.org/title/NVIDIA)

+### Kernels

+During install you pick one or several kernels, that can be found in your Grub boot screen: (Zen, hardened, lts or default)

+Depending on hardware again, performance might differ from one mainline to another variant.

+Mainline standard balanced.
+Zen for desktop/gaming.
+Hardened for dev systems.
+LTS more stable version.
+(6.12.x)

+For example when you build nvidia drivers they are built against your curretn kernel-headers making this just as important as the drivers selection part.